 Drugs that have a low potential for abuse and some accepted medical uses are generally classified as Schedule IV controlled substances.
 Common examples of Schedule IV drugs include:

 Schedule V drugs have a low likelihood of abuse and have a wide range of medical uses.
 A brief list of substances that fall into this category would include:

 - Drugs that contain less than 200mg of codeine per 100g

 - Drugs that contain less than 100mg of opium per 100g

-If you have been charged with possession or possession with the intent to sell, please do not hesitate to reach out to the Koenig & Owen, LLC legal team here in Columbus.
+If you have been charged with possession or possession with the intent to sell, please do not hesitate to reach out to the James D. Owen, LLC legal team here in Columbus.
 We are always ready, willing, and able to help you fight back against your drug charge.